Allegro-FM-CAT/Allegro-FM-application-for-materials-property/README.md

-# Allergo-FM-application-for-materials-property
+# Allergo-FM-application-for-materials-property Proposal

-Apply Allergo foundation model for different materials properties analysis Proposal
+Apply Allergo foundation model  and other popular foundation models for different materials properties prediction and analysis

 **Outline of project**: